Iterates of Meromorphic Functions on Escaping Fatou Components: Introduction and Main Results

-There exists a meromorphic function with bounded, multiply-connected, escaping and wandering domains separating the origin and $\infty$ where (\ref{equ1.4}) holds; see Example 5.2 of \cite{Zheng8}.
-As we know, there exist the escaping wandering domains such that (\ref{equ1}) holds but (\ref{equ1.4}) does not hold.
-In fact, an entire function does not satisfy (\ref{equ1.4}) in its multiply connected Fatou component and, however, (\ref{equ1}) is best possible; see Theorem 1.1 in \cite{BRS}.
-Furthermore, if (\ref{equ1.4}) does not hold, then the $U$ contains two points $a$ and $b$ such that We have shown in \cite{Zheng8} that in this case, $\bigcup_{n=0}^\infty f^n(U)$ contains a sequence of annuli $A(r_m,R_m)$ with $R_m/r_m\to\infty (m\to\infty)$ and $r_m\to\infty (m\to\infty)$; we call such a sequence of annuli an infinite modulus annulus sequence; Here and henceforth, for $R>r>0$ we denote round annulus $\{z:\ r<|z|<R\}$ by $A(r,R)$.
-And for all sufficiently large $n_k$, $U_{n_k}=f^{n_k}(U)$ separates the origin and $\infty$.
-A condition was given in \cite{Zheng8} to ensure the establishment of that for all sufficiently large $n$, $U_{n}=f^{n}(U)$ surrounds the origin and contains a large round annulus centered at the origin which form an infinite modulus annulus sequence.
-We can construct meromorphic functions which have wandering domain $U$ such that $f^{2n}(U)$ surrounds the origin and contains a large round annulus centered at the origin with (\ref{equ2}), but $f^{2n-1}(U)$ does not surround the origin by suitably modifying the construction of Example 5.4 in \cite{Zheng8}.
-Here we omit the constructing details which are routine but lengthy.
+There exists a meromorphic function with bounded, multiply-connected, escaping and wandering domains separating the origin and $\infty$ where (\ref{equ1.4}) holds (see Example 5.2 of \cite{Zheng8}).
+As we know, there also exist escaping wandering domains such that (\ref{equ1}) holds while (\ref{equ1.4}) does not hold.
+In fact, an entire function does not satisfy (\ref{equ1.4}) in its multiply connected Fatou components; however, (\ref{equ1}) is the best possible (see Theorem 1.1 in \cite{BRS}).
+Furthermore, if (\ref{equ1.4}) does not hold, then $U$ contains two points $a$ and $b$ such that

+We have shown in \cite{Zheng8} that, when \eqref{equ2} holds, $\bigcup_{n=0}^\infty f^n(U)$ contains a sequence of annuli $A(r_m,R_m)$ with $R_m/r_m\to\infty (m\to\infty)$ and $r_m\to\infty (m\to\infty)$; we call such a sequence of annuli {\it an infinite modulus annulus sequence}.
+Here and henceforth, for $R>r>0$ we denote the round annulus $\{z:\ r<|z|<R\}$ by $A(r,R)$.
+In addition, for all sufficiently large $n_k$, $U_{n_k}=f^{n_k}(U)$ separates the origin and $\infty$.
+A condition was given in \cite{Zheng8} to ensure that for all sufficiently large $n$, $U_{n}=f^{n}(U)$ surrounds the origin and contains a large round annulus centered at the origin which forms an infinite modulus annulus sequence.
+Also, we can construct meromorphic functions which have a wandering domain $U$ such that $f^{2k}(U)$ surrounds the origin and contains a large round annulus centered at the origin, and \eqref{equ2} holds for $n_k = 2k$, but $f^{2k-1}(U)$ does not surround the origin, by suitably modifying the construction of Example 5.4 in \cite{Zheng8}.
+Here we omit the details which are routine but lengthy.